 What are clinical trials?

 Doctors and scientists are always looking for better ways to care for women with cervical cancer.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

-Many clinical trials focus on new treatments.
-Researchers want to learn if a new treatment is safe, effective, and possibly better than the treatment doctors use now.
-These types of studies evaluate new drugs, different combinations of existing treatments, new approaches to radiation therapy or surgery, and new methods of treatment.
-Women who participate in clinical trials can be some of the first to get a treatment before it is available to the public.
-However, there are some risks with a clinical trial, including possible side effects and that the new treatment may not work.
+People who participate in clinical trials can be some of the first to get a treatment before it is available to the public.
+However, there are some risks with a clinical trial, including possible unknown side effects and the chance that the new treatment may not work.
 People are encouraged to talk with their health care team about the pros and cons of joining a specific study.